 The event trace records every single event along with associated information such as time stamp, event ID, event type etc. in a text file or .csv file which can be stored at a user defined location.

-Open NetSim and click Examples > Experiments > Advanced:Simulation-events-in-NetSim-for-transmitting-one-packet > Sample-1 as shown below Figure 32-2.
+Open NetSim and click on Experiments> Internetworks> Network Performance> Advanced Simulation events in NetSim for transmitting one packet then click on the tile in the middle panel to load the example as shown in below Figure 32-2.